-- Any service or supply for education, training or retraining services or testing.
+- Any service or supply for education, training or retraining services or testing, except where described in the Eligible health services and exclusions Diabetic services and supplies (including equipment and training) section.
 This includes:

 - Special education

 - Remedial education

-- Wilderness treatment program
+- Wilderness treatment programs (whether or not the program is part of a residential treatment facility or otherwise licensed institution)

 - Job training

 - Job hardening programs

-- Services provided by a governmental school district
+- Educational services, schooling or any such related or similar program, including therapeutic programs within a school setting.